The New England Conservatory of Music

 Frequently Asked Questions

 - How large is the bassoon studio at NEC?
-We aim to have about twelve bassoon students enrolled at NEC which we feel is an ideal number to populate NEC's equivalent of three orchestras, although we rarely hit that mark exactly.
-For the 2013-14 school year we have thirteen enrolled bassoonists, although one of them is in the Harvard/NEC dual degree program and doesn't yet play in the NEC orchestras.
+We aim to have about twelve or thirteen bassoon students enrolled at NEC which we feel is an ideal number to populate NEC's equivalent of three orchestras, although we rarely hit that mark exactly.
+For the 2014-15 school year we expect to have thirteen enrolled bassoonists, although one of them is in the Harvard/NEC dual degree program and doesn't yet play in the NEC orchestras.

 - Will there be any openings in the bassoon studio at NEC next year?
-We expect to have six bassoonists graduate next spring, so we will have about six openings for new students for the 2014-15 school year (a fairly large number).
-In my studio I expect there to be about two openings for new students.
+We expect to have two bassoonists graduate in the spring of 2015, so we will have about two openings for new students for the 2015-16 school year.
+In my studio I expect there to be one or two openings for new students.

 - Is there a reed room at NEC?
 Yes, there is a bustling reed room at NEC.
 It is stocked with a couple of profilers, a gouger and pre-gouger, a few shaper tips, and a dial indicator.
 It is a great place to learn from those more advanced than yourself and to share your own ideas about reed-making.